fcsiba/HAR/README.md

 # HAR
-#FYP Fall 2018:
+FYP Fall 2018:
-#HUMAN ACTIVITY RECOGNITION
+HUMAN ACTIVITY RECOGNITION
 Track-O-Matic

+A webapp that gives a detailed summary of all of your current and past bad habits.

 ***